softlayer/githubio_source/content/reference/services/SoftLayer_Product_Item_Price/getRequiredCoreCount.md

 ---
 title: "getRequiredCoreCount"
 description: "Retrieve the number of server cores required to order this item.
 This is deprecated.
-Use [[SoftLayer_Product_Item_Price/... "
+Use [SoftLayer_Product_Item_Price::... "
 layout: "method"
 tags:
     - "method"